 A report required, then sent to all creditors before the virtual meeting/deemed consent.
 This detail’s company trading history, a statement of affairs and statutory information.
-The “Statement of Affairs“ must be posted physically, preferably by recorded mail.
-Everything else may be either emailed or made available online for the creditors to access, assuming they have email.
+The “Statement of Affairs” must be physically posted, preferably by recorded mail.
+Everything else may be emailed or made available online for the creditors to then access, assuming they have email.

-- Ensure you and your team understand the company’s position and maintain contact and respond in a timely fashion to the Insolvency Practitioner.
+- Ensure you and your team understand the company’s position, maintain contact and respond in a timely fashion to the Insolvency Practitioner;

-- Maintain safety and completion of all accounting information made ready for handover to the, to be appointed Liquidator
+- Maintain safety and completion of all accounting information prepared, ready for handover to the to be appointed Liquidator;

-- When having meetings, take minutes of decisions made ensuring the position of the company or creditors not additionally worsened by your actions.
+- When having meetings, take minutes of decisions, ensuring the position of the company or creditors is not additionally worsened by your actions;

-- Do be completely honest, however, with all of your staff and contacts.
+- Do be genuine, however, with all your staff and contacts;

-- Assist with redundancy claims ensuring records are up to date.
+- Assist with redundancy claims, insuring records are up to date;

 - Understand the Liabilities of the company, along with Currents Assets.
-Ensure Assets insured and protected.
+Ensure assets are insured and protected;

-- Ensure ongoing critical issues dealt with and brought to the attention of the Insolvency Practitioner on day one.
+- Ensure ongoing critical issues dealt with and therefore brought to the attention of the Insolvency Practitioner on day one;

-- Payment to any outstanding creditor considered a preference.
-Therefore, do not do.
+- Payment to any outstanding creditor, however considered a preference.
+Therefore, do not do;

 - Cancel any HMRC time to pay agreements.

-How do I liquidate my company? – How Long Will My Company Be In Liquidation?
+How do I liquidate my limited company – How Long Will My Company Be In Liquidation?

 Usually, it takes a minimum of a year.
 However, the period may be longer.
-Liquidations may take longer when the company has substantial assets such as property etc.
+Liquidations may take longer when the company has substantial assets, including property etc.

-Appointing a liquidator (Licensed insolvency practitioner) however, usually takes between one and two weeks.
-Furthermore, approving the Liquidation, however, usually requires three months, additionally though, it can take longer to ascertain the company financial position, agree on a value and dispose of assets so that the Liquidator may above all and most importantly, distribute the proceeds to creditors.
+Appointing a liquidator (Licensed insolvency practitioner), however, usually takes between one and two weeks.
+Furthermore, approving the liquidation usually requires three months.
+Additionally, it can take longer to determine the company’s financial position, agree on a value and dispose of assets, so that the Liquidator can, above all, and most importantly, distribute the proceeds to creditors.

 Liquidation has features which aren’t so advantageous.
-To determine whether it’s the right option, it’s necessary to be informed of both the advantages and disadvantages of Liquidation.
+To determine whether it’s the correct option, it’s necessary to be informed of both the advantages and disadvantages of liquidation.

-- With a creditors voluntary liquidation, legal restrictions exist stopping former directors wanting to trade with a similar name.
-Use of the name or a similar one requires clear legal advice beforehand if attempting the reuse.
+- With creditors voluntary liquidation, legal restrictions exist, stopping former directors wanting to trade with a similar name.
+Use of the name or similar one requires clear legal advice beforehand if attempting the reuse;

-- Investigation as to how former directors operated the business.
+- Investigation of how former directors operated the business;

 Members Voluntary Liquidation Process?- Solvent liquidation.